Question Hour

 Question Hour is the first hour of a sitting session of the Lok Sabha devoted to questions that Members of Parliament raise about any aspect of administrative activity.
 The concerned Minister is obliged to answer to the Parliament, either orally or in writing, depending on the type of question raised.
-Questions are one of the ways Parliament can hold the Executive accountable.It is very useful for the Government.
+Questions are one of the ways Parliament can hold the Executive accountable for its actions.
+It is very useful for the Indian government.

 Types of question

-There are four types of question—Starred, non-starred, short notice question and questions to private members.
+There are four types of questions—starred, non-starred, short notice questions and questions to private members.